Hi, I’m Gerry aka The Branding Evangelist

 As creator of the Big Brand Formula, I give YOU the playbook that enables you to chart a bold new path to making more money by giving yourself the ultimate advantage in the marketplace.

-In other words, if you’re just getting started with branding (or need to strengthen your current brand), building your online platform, or ready to level up your marketing and scale your business to the next level … you’re in the right place!
+If you’re just getting started with branding (or need to strengthen your current brand), building your online platform, or ready to level up your marketing and scale your business to the next plateau … you’re in the right place!

 Who Am I?